mukil/dm4.tags/README.md

 The label icon used by this plugoin is "Free for commercial use" (Include link to authors website) and was designed by [Freeiconsweb](http://www.freeiconsweb.com/).

 # Changelog

+1.1, Mar 28, 2013
+- Installing the `Tag` bundle automatically assigns the Type `Tag` to the default workspace `DeepaMehta`.
+- updated READMe to DMs new Child / Parent wording

 1.1-SNAPSHOT, Feb 28, 2013